I lifted this discussion of 2c openings from the newsgroup rec.games.bridge.

 an unspecified solid suit.

-New suit: There was almost unanimous agreement that this should show
+New suit: There was almost unanimous agreement that this should

-two of the top three honors and otherwise "positive" values.
+the top three honors and otherwise "positive" values.

-Jump in a suit: Some play this is a solid suit; most said they had
+Jump in a suit: Some play this is a solid suit; most said they

 either not discussed it or just wouldn't do it.